Moses Taylor Pyne: Benefactor of Princeton

 The total amount of money that Pyne gave to Princeton, including the University, its students, faculty, and related institutions, is truly incalculable.
 “The extent of his financial aid to Princeton has never been disclosed.
 It was known to be very large but the point was one which he never cared to discuss.”
 He poured an untold amount of money into the general fund, and while Pyne never disclosed how much, “it is known...that for several years he drew his own check to cover the deficit in the university budget.”
 According to the Princeton Alumni Weekly:

 Pyne served also as the chairman of the Committee on Grounds and Buildings, and the physical appearance, style and footprint of the Princeton campus are also due to his vision, in advocating for Collegiate Gothic architecture, and generosity, in the form of the hundreds and hundreds of acres that Pyne bought and gave to the University, free of charge: “The choice of the uniform and beautiful architectural style which enriches the and Princeton campus was largely his work.
 The purchase of large tracts of land, far in advance of any apparent need, came of his faith in Princeton’s future.”

 In the words of University president John Hibben, “more than any one man he is responsible for the development of what is now so widely known as the Princeton spirit.”
-The strong connection of alumni to Old Nassau was developed into a lasting force by Pyne, who founded both the Princeton Alumni Association and the Princeton Alumni Weekly.
+The strong connection of alumni to Old Nassau was developed into a lasting force by Pyne, who founded both the Alumni Council and the Princeton Alumni Weekly.
 Many of the other unique and endearing features of the Princeton community can be traced to Momo Pyne, including even the black squirrels that populate the campus, which were introduced by Pyne to add to the unique menagerie at Drumthwacket.

 Of all the Princeton institutions that were influenced by Moses Taylor Pyne, none were shaped more consistently or decisively than the upperclass eating clubs of Prospect Avenue, whose origin, growth and survival was ensured by the patronage of "Momo" Pyne.
 Pyne believed that permanent eating clubs established in their own clubhouses was the key to stabilizing the social life of campus, and he provided generous loans and architectural advice to help this process along.
 He had a documented role in the establishment of Ivy Club, Cap and Gown Club, Elm Club, Campus Club, Cloister Inn and Tower Club, and many others, as demonstrated by the fact that he was made an honorary member of twelve out of the fourteen eating clubs in existence at Princeton in 1907.